INTRODUCTION TO THE GREAT FIFTY DAYS

 We seem to be better at penitence than we are at celebration.
 We love to prepare for a feast—look at all the preparations we make for Thanksgiving and Christmas, but we really don’t know how to extend a celebration, let alone how to make one last for fifty days.
 That’s why Lent is such a great ritual and devotional success, and the Easter Season, apart from the feasts that begin and end it, is such a seemingly inconsequential part of the liturgical year.
 Yet this is the season par excellence for celebration: “These days above all others are the days for the singing of the Alleluia.”
 This statement in the General Norms for the Liturgical Year and the Calendar serves as an accurate summary of this season’s intended focus, and the document elaborates: “The fifty days from Easter Sunday to Pentecost are celebrated in joyful exultation as one feast day, or better as one ‘great Sunday’” (no. 22).

 We wrap up our celebration of the Fifty Days on Pentecost, the only other day beside Easter with an extended vigil and a required sequence.
 Though Pentecost initially served as the conclusion of the Easter Season, that connection had been lost by the time of the Gelasian Sacramentary (between the sixth and the eighth centuries).
 By then, Pentecost had developed its own octave, and soon Sundays began to be counted “after Pentecost.”
 Now Pentecost has been restored to its place as the solemn conclusion of the Easter Season.
-Though the Vigil Mass of Pentecost is designed to be celebrated with three readings and a psalm, it could, in fact, be celebrated like an echo of the Easter Vigil, by reading all of the texts from the First (Old) Testament and following them with appropriate psalms.
+The Vigil Mass of Pentecost in its “extended form” is designed to be celebrated like an echo of the Easter Vigil, by reading all of the assigned texts from the Old Testament and following them with appropriate psalms and psalm-prayers.
+It may also be celebrated in “simple form” as a usual Sunday Mass with three readings and a psalm.
 The sequence Veni, Sancte Spiritus is used at Mass on the day of Pentecost, but not at the vigil.
 Like the Easter sequence, it is a required text and should be sung in its entirety.
 It could be used as a prayer for enlightenment while the Gospel Book is processed solemnly through the congregation.

 Singing the Easter Season